gbliz/camel-racing/README.md

 ```
 The class(es) I created are:

-1. class name ex( .main-info-section )
-.. what class does, ex( adds padding & changes background color of .main-info-section )

-2.
+1. '.bio' This class has simple, centered text.
+2. '.resp' This class has effect text that appears with Javascript.
+3. '.submit' Changed color of the 'Submit' button.
+4. '.button1' Changed color of hyperlink to 'link.css'.

 ```